cs01/pyxtermjs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PORT, --port PORT  port to run server on (default: 5000) --debug               debug the server (default: False) --version             print version and exit (default: False) --command COMMAND     Command to run in the terminal (default: bash)
+  -h, --help            show this help message and exit -p PORT, --port PORT  port to run server on (default: 5000) --host HOST           host to run server on (use 0.0.0.0 to allow access
+                        from other hosts) (default: 127.0.0.1) --debug               debug the server (default: False) --version             print version and exit (default: False) --command COMMAND     Command to run in the terminal (default: bash)